rbhagat32/express-postgres-docker/readme.md

    postgres
    ```

-2. Connection ENV Variables (use on host machine) :
+2. Connection ENV Variables (use on host machine):
+   (host is localhost of host machine as we have exposed the Postgres connection to 5433 of host machine)

    ```
    PG_USER=admin